X-Ray and Radiologic Tech Career Information

 X-Ray Technician vs. Radiologic Technologist

-While exploring the field of radiologic technology, it's important to understand the finer differences.
+While exploring the field of radiologic technology, it's important to understand the finer distinctions between the roles.

 A Note About Radiologists